WKD (02) ... World Kigo Database

 fields with rice seedlings, sanaeda 早苗田(さなえだ)

-fields in march, satsukida 五月田(さつきだ)
+fields in the fifth lunar month, satsukida 五月田(さつきだ)

 green rice paddies, green fields, aota, aoda 青田